-- Always connect POSITIVE (+) to POSITIVE (+), and NEGATIVE (-) to NEGATIVE (-) terminal. - Check that all screw plugs on the battery cells are screwed in firmly.
+- Do not use the battery negative terminal for jump starting or a malfunction could occur in the vehicle electrical system. - Always connect POSITIVE (+) to POSITIVE (+), and NEGATIVE (-) to NEGATIVE (-) terminal.

+- Check that all screw plugs on the battery cells are screwed in firmly.
 If not, tighten plugs prior to connecting clamp on negative battery terminal. - Please note that the procedure for connecting a jumper cable as described above applies specifically to the case of your vehicle being jump started.
-When you are giving a jump start to another vehicle, do not connect the minus (-) cable to the minus (-) terminal on the discharged battery (4) ⇒ page 289, fig. 203.
+When you are giving a jump start to another vehicle, do not connect the minus (-) cable to the minus (-) terminal on the discharged battery (4) ⇒ page 287, fig. 196.
 Instead, securely connect the minus (-) cable to either a massive metal component that is firmly bolted to the engine block or to the engine block itself.
-If the battery that is being charged does not vent to the outside, escaping battery gas could ignite and explode!
+If the battery that is being charged does not vent to the outside, escaping battery gas could ignite and explode! ■